jsliang/jira-story-points-helper/README.md

 ### How to load this Chrome Extension

 1.  `git clone` this project

+2. Execute `yarn && npm start` to create the `build` folder.

-2. Visit `chrome://extensions` in your browser.
+3. Visit `chrome://extensions` in your browser.

-3. Ensure that the **Developer mode** checkbox in the top right-hand corner is checked.
+4. Ensure that the **Developer mode** toggle in the top right-hand corner is switched on.

-4. Click **Load unpacked extension…** to pop up a file-selection dialog.
+5. Click **LOAD UNPACKED** to pop up a file-selection dialog.

-5. Navigate to this repo directory and select the `build` folder.
+6. Navigate to this repo directory and select the `build` folder.

 ## Credits